project: smart electricity meter with historic energy use

 # THIS IS THE CODE FOR THE DETAILED HISTORY GRAPH type: history-graph entities: entity: sensor.power_meter hours_to_show: 24 refresh_interval: 0

-When you’ve got it working set up a notification
+now it’s working set up a notification

-There are other ways to monitor electricity
+there are other ways to monitor electricity

 The kit at OpenEnergyMonitor is something I will consider if I decide to buy solar panels.